unxed/ap/README.md

 1.  **You:** "Change this function to handle a new edge case."
 2.  **AI:** "Sure!
 Here is the updated code..." (provides a new code block)
-3.  **You:** Manually copy the AI's code, find the right place in your file, paste it in, and fix the indentation.
+3.  **You:** Manually copy the AI's code, find the right place in your file, paste it in and run the code.
-4.  **You:** Run the code.
 It fails.
-5.  **You:** Go back to the AI, explain the error, and repeat the whole cycle.
+4.  **You:** Go back to the AI, explain the error, and repeat the whole cycle.

 The manual copy-paste step is the biggest bottleneck in this process.
 It's slow, tedious, and error-prone.